SasiGV/MLProject2020./README.md

 2. *docker images ls* to list all images
 3. *docker run -d -p 5000:5000 server-app* to create an instance of the image in a containder
 4. *docker container ls* to Verify the container
-5. Once the container is ready, access the web service from you localhost as http://127.0.0.1:5000/ to get the user interface page of the project.
+5. Once the container is ready, access the web service from you localhost at http://127.0.0.1:5000/ to get the user interface page of the project.

+### Commands to run the docker  image downloaded from the DockerHub

+If you have downloaded the docker image from my Dockerhub repository then you can use the following command to start the webservice

+- * docker run -d -p 5000:5000 sasitestdocker/mlserverapp:3292b50aa402* to start the container
+- You can now access the web service from your localhost at http://127.0.0.1:5000/ to get the user interface page of the project.
+- *docker container stop b647429a029a* - to stop the container